kvarq/kvarq/docs/testsuites.rst

   - ``testsuites/MTBC/resistance.py`` : tests for some common resistance
     mutations in MTBC
   - ``testsuites/MTBC/spoligo.py`` : *in silico* spoligo typing of MTBC
-  - ``testsuites/MTBC/legacy/`` : older versions of testsuites mentioned above;
-    use these to explore old data files (load same version with which the fastq file was originally scanned)

 .. _roll-your-testsuite: